Dangujba/TeleOTP/README.md

 ### Configuration

-Make sure to replace `'YOUR_API_TOKEN'` with your actual API token provided by the (Telegram Gateway API)[https://gateway.telegram.org].
+Make sure to replace `'YOUR_API_TOKEN'` with your actual API token provided by the (https://gateway.telegram.org)[Telegram Gateway API].

 ---